kcf-jackson/webr-animate/readme.md

 ## Two examples - Sokoban and 2048

 Play [live demo](https://jsonlite--regal-cajeta-ec7fe7.netlify.app/) here.
-- Click the folder button, select the game from the drop-down menu and source `main.R` to start the game.
 - The app takes about 20-40 seconds to load for the first time.
+- Click the folder button, select the demo from the drop-down menu and source `main.R` to start.
-- It is highly recommended to refresh the app before switching to a different example.
+- It is recommended to refresh the app before switching to a different example.

 **2048**